Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a min-ordering

-Now the algorithm will once more modify the solution $f$ to become a homomorphism from $D$ to $H$, i.e., to avoid mapping the arcs of $D$ to the arcs in $E'$.
-This will be accomplished by another randomized procedure, which we call \textsc{Shift}.
-We choose another random variable $Y \in [0,1]$, which will guide the shifting.
+Now the algorithm will modify the solution $f$ to become a homomorphism from $D$ to $H$, i.e., to avoid mapping the arcs of $D$ to the arcs in $E'$.
+This will be accomplished by another randomized procedure, which we call \textsc{Shift}, Algorithm~\ref{alg:shift}.
+We choose, uniformly at random, another random variable $Y \in [0,1]$, which will guide the shifting.
 Let $F$ denote the set of all arcs in $E'$ to which some arcs of $D$ are mapped by $f$.
 If $F$ is empty, we need no shifting.
-Otherwise, let $a_ia_j$ be an arc of $F$.
+Otherwise, let $a_ia_j$ be an arc of $F$ \textbf{where $i+j$ is maximum}.
 Since $F \subseteq E'$, Observation \ref{observation2} implies that either $a_j$ has no in-neighbor after $a_i$ or $a_i$ has no out-neighbor after $a_j$.
 Suppose the first case happens (the shifting process is similar in the other case).